How to Choose The Best Shopify Fonts & Pairings For Your Store

 First, let’s get into the why of it all.

-#cta-visual-pb#<cta-title>Add fonts to your Shopify store easily<cta-title>Customize your store with built-in fonts and an easy drag and drop interface by using the best page builder for Shopify.Design your store today
+#cta-visual-pb#<cta-title>Add fonts to your Shopify store easily<cta-title>Customize your store with built-in fonts and an easy drag-and-drop interface by using the best page builder for Shopify.Design your store for free

 Fonts evoke specific thoughts, feelings, and behaviors depending on their form—and ultimately play a role in how your audience views your store.